DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 ------

-However, you can obtain data for any element in the set by using `nth` filter:
+However, you can obtain data for any element in the set by using `nth` filter.

 ```js
 // Returns id of the third element in the set